 Create a theme for your portal

-When you build portals by using portal capabilities for Dynamics 365, you'll be using the Bootstrap front-end framework.
+When you build portals by using Dynamics 365 Portals, you'll be using the Bootstrap front-end framework.
 By taking advantage of the Bootstrap ecosystem, you can quickly and easily brand these portals for your organization.

 Implement portal templates by using Bootstrap